samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 Done?
 Next step.

-### Pick a name

-What do you want to call your blog?

-*When you're thinking about this, you're already making the first creative decision for your blog.
-Congratulations.*

-The name can be anything you like, it can be a pun, or maybe a made up word, remember, **anything can become famous**.
-Apple, Google, Microsoft - These names sound familiar now, but nobody knew them once long ago.

-**Remember:** Don't **overthink** this step.

-You just want to get started so think for a name and move on.

-Done?
-Let's get cracking.

 # Making the blog

-### Put it on the internet

 You need two things to put your blog on the internet where everyone can see it.
 What are they?

 1. **Domain name** - this is the name of your website.
 Like this website is yesnobuybuy.com.
 2. **Hosting** - The thing that will put your website on the internet.

-**Domain name and hosting go togther**.
-You need both for a website.
+**Domain name and hosting go together**.
+You need **both** for a website.

+**\*\*This is the only place where you should spend money on your website.
+There is no need for any extra expenses as a beginner.\*\***

+**Bluehost** is the #1 recommended place to get your domain and hosting.
+It's the biggest name in the game and they host over 2 million websites.
+Both the millionaires in our list above - Pat Flynn and Neil Patel recommend Bluehost.

-Domain names usually cost 10$ per year while hosting can be anywhere between 3 to 1000$.
+Usually a domain name costs around 10$ per year and the hosting can be 10$ per month.

-As a beginner, you need
+Bluehost's plans start at 3$ per month and, get this, **they give you the domain name for free for the first year** if you get hosting with them.

+They also give you free money, almost 175$ to spend on Google and Bing ads. **This is a very good deal**.

+## Pick a name

+What do you want to call your blog?

+*When you're thinking about this, you're already making the first creative decision for your blog.
+Congratulations.*

+The name can be anything you like, it can be a pun, or maybe a made-up word, remember, **anything can become famous**.
+Apple, Google, Microsoft - These names sound familiar now, but nobody knew them once long ago.

+**Remember:** Do **NOT** overthink this step.

+Some tips:

+* Choose .com for your website name.
+It's very easy to understand.
+* If you want it to be a personal blog, name it after yourself: first name + last name + .com or use a nickname if your name is already taken.
+* Most common names will already be taken by someone else.
+This is usual.
+So get creative and make it something unique and catchy.
+* Use 2-3 words at most.
+No hyphens or numbers if you can help it.
+No one will remember CuteKittySocksMan-Thanksbro27918.com
+* Pick a name and move on.
+The most important thing is to get started.

+So, if you've made it this far, take a break, stretch your shoulders and let's get started with the actual website building.
+Remember, this tutorial assumes you're using Bluehost.

+**If you get stuck at any point, come back here and read  carefully.
+Leave a comment below if you can't figure anything out.** We're going to do this together.

+Cool?
+Okay, time to disco.

+**STEP 1:**

+Head over to Bluehost